MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 - **Apply Site Level Version History limits to only new document libraries created in a Site:** Using this option, the Version history limits set on site level is only applied to new document libraries created in the site.
 There will be no changes made to the limits on the existing document libraries or on libraries that aren't enabled for versioning in the site.

 - **Apply limits to existing document libraries only in a Site:** Using this option allows you to update the existing document libraries on a site while allowing the new document libraries to inherit the organization level version history limits.
+- **Clear limits set on a Site:** Existing limits on a site can be cleared to allow new document libraries created in the site to follow organization level limits.
+Note: Clearing a setting on a Site will only apply to New Document Libraries created on the site and won't impact the settings on existing doc libraries.

 > [!IMPORTANT]
-> 1. Setting Site Level Version History limits is available using PowerShell cmdlets only.
+- > Setting Site Level Version History limits is available using PowerShell cmdlets only.
-> 1. Updating the Site-level settings of existing document libraries of the site **will not** trim existing versions to meet the newly set limits.
+- > Updating the Site-level settings of existing document libraries of the site **will not** trim existing versions to meet the newly set limits.
 Additional steps will need to be taken to trim existing versions.
-> 1. Requests to update limits on existing libraries are processed asynchronously.
+- > Requests to update limits on existing libraries are processed asynchronously.
 If a new request is issued but the old one isn't yet completed yet, it returns the message "Set-PnPSite: Can't start to set version policy for document libraries on the site because it's already in progress.
-Wait for it to finish or cancel it. "
+Wait for it to finish or cancel it."
-> 1. MinorVersions count only applies to the document libraries that enabled minor versioning.
+- > MinorVersions count only applies to the document libraries that enabled minor versioning.

-**Clear limits set on a Site:** Existing limits on a site can be cleared to allow new document libraries created in the site to follow organization level limits.
-Note: Clearing a setting on a Site will only apply to New Document Libraries created on the site and won't impact the settings on existing doc libraries.

 :::image type="content" source="media/break-inheritance-at-site-level.PNG" alt-text="break inheritance at site level":::